We cannot thank you enough for serving our country!

 If you are a homeowner and lived in your house on January 1st, you are eligible for a basic homestead exemption.
 You may be eligible for additional savings if the U.S. Department of Veterans Affairs (VA) considers you to be a permanently and totally, service-connected disabled veteran receiving 100 percent benefits, or compensated as such.
 If you are the un-remarried, surviving spouse of a disabled veteran, you may also be eligible.

-All veteran exemptions must be applied for in person at one of our locations.
+Veteran exemption applications may be processed by mail, in person, drop box, or online at https://dekalbtax.org/file-homestead-exemption.
 In order to qualify for these exemptions, you will need to provide the following: